outrigdev/outrig/aidocs/system.md

 ### Data Structures

 - **AppRunPeer**: Represents a connection to a running Go application.
 Each app run has a unique ID and contains information about the app, logs, and goroutines.
+For detailed information about AppRunPeer and application lifecycle management, refer to `aidocs/apppeer.md`.
 - **CirBuf**: A generic circular buffer implementation used for storing logs and other data.
 Use the `GetAll()` method to retrieve all items in the buffer.
 - **SyncMap**: A thread-safe map implementation.
 Use the `Keys()` method to get all keys and `GetEx()` to safely retrieve values.